-Reed is the UK's #1 recruitment company and our values are at the core of everything we do.
+Reed is the world's largest family-run recruitment company and our values are at the core of everything we do.
 We are fair, open, and honest, we take ownership and we work together.

 Every year, these values drive our co-members to help thousands of people into temporary, permanent and contract job roles, playing a key part in the UK job market and wider economy and we're always asking "what's next"?